nextpyp/pyp/docs/workshop/nysbc_day1.rst

   * Click on the thumbnail inside the block to see a larger version of the projection image

-.. nextpyp:: Step 2: Pre-processing and tomogram reconstruction
+.. nextpyp:: Step 2: Pre-processing
   :collapsible: open

   * Click on ``Tilt-series`` (output of the :bdg-secondary:`Tomography (from Raw Data)` block) and select :bdg-primary:`Pre-processing`